 I am most passionate about connecting with, learning from, and teaching young people, especially when it comes to exploring learning differences and self-advocacy issues.

 I grew up on the East Coast and for the first half of my life considered myself a New Yorker.
 I studied Women’s Studies and Comparative Religion and received my Teaching Credential from Dartmouth College.
-I followed my brother to the West Coast right after college, craving a little independence, and have lived here ever since.
-For nine years, I taught Third Grade at an alternative Elementary school in Cupertino.
+I moved to the Bay Area in 1992 and taught Third Grade at an alternative Elementary school in Cupertino for nine years.
 During that time, I returned to school to enhance my teaching skills and better understand the diverse learning styles of my students.
-I received my master’s in Special Education and my Education Therapy Credential from San Francisco State.
-I have been in Learning Services at The San Francisco School since 2001.
+I received my Masters Degree in Special Education and my Education Therapy Credential from San Francisco State.
+I have been in the Learning Services Department at The San Francisco School since 2001.

 I live with my son (Class of 2019) and our cat in Pacifica.
 I now consider myself more a Californian than a New Yorker.
-I enjoy biking, hiking, and spending time outside with my family, and I love the community of students, teachers, and parents at SFS.
+I enjoy hiking, gardening, and spending time outside with my family, and I love the community of students, teachers, and parents at SFS.